Please Note: The deadline for applications for the 2018-19 court year is September 1, 2017.

 How to Apply

 The court has a centralized application process.
-Persons interested in law clerkships may apply by submitting one set of materials, which shall include a cover letter, resume, copy of a law school transcript, writing sample, completed application for employment (revised 5/12), and two or more letters of recommendation (letters from employers are preferred; the letters of recommendations should be addressed to Frank Mockler, and they may be sent separately by the recommender).
+Persons interested in a clerkship may apply by submitting one set of the following materials: a cover letter, resume, copy of a law school transcript, writing sample, completed application for employment (revised 6/16), and two or more letters of recommendation (letters from employers are preferred, they should be addressed to Cheryl Miranda, and they may be sent separately by the recommender).
+Letters of recommendation will be accepted through September 15, 2017.
+All other materials are due by September 1, 2017.
 Online applications are encouraged, and application materials with pdf attachments should be submitted to LCapplications@appct.state.ma.us.

 If an online application is not possible, one copy of the materials may be sent to: